 - In October of 1996, the following areas were designated as Oahu's first enterprise zones: - 1.
 Mililani Technology Park and parts of Wahiawa; - 2.
 The Oahu sugar mill site and other parts of Waipahu and Pearl City; and - 3.
 The Waialua sugar mill site and other parts of Waialua and Haleiwa. - In 1997, Act 262 temporarily expanded the North Shore zone to include all agricultural lands in the Waialua district until June 30, 2002. - In November of 1997, further expansion of the North Shore zone boundaries was approved to include areas in Pupukea and Mokuleia which were not included in Act 262.
-The expanded boundaries requested by the County will remain in effect for the remainder of the original zone's 20-year span. - In March of 1999, expansion of the Waipahu-Pearl City zone was approved to include most of Campbell Industrial Park (except the oil refineries), Barbers Point Harbor and Naval Air Station, Kapolei, and parts of Kunia and Ewa. - In January of 2001, the North Shore EZ was expanded from Pupukea to Kaaawa.
+The expanded boundaries requested by the County will remain in effect for the remainder of the original zone's 20-year span.

+- In March of 1999, expansion of the Waipahu-Pearl City zone was approved to include most of Campbell Industrial Park (except the oil refineries), Barbers Point Harbor and Naval Air Station, Kapolei, and parts of Kunia and Ewa. - In January of 2001, the North Shore EZ was expanded from Pupukea to Kaaawa.
 The designation of new zones in urban Honolulu (from Honolulu International Airport to Ala Moana) and on the leeward coast followed in April. - In November of 2002, Mililani Tech Park/Wahiawa zone was expanded. - In September 2004, the Urban Honolulu zone was expanded to include Kakaako. - In March 2008, Waimanalo was designated as the sixth and final enterprise zone on Oahu.
-This selection was based on the significant number of agricultural businesses, which is an eligible activity under the EZ Program. - In August 2015, Governor Ige approved the City & County of Honolulu's request to expand the Mililani-Wahiawa EZ to include Whitmore Village. - County incentives include a two-year rebate on increases in real property taxes resulting from new construction by EZ-eligible firms, and a waiver of all building and grading permit fees for new construction by EZ-eligible firms at their EZ sites. - In August 2016, Governor Ige approved the 20-Year re-designation of three (3) of the City and County of Honolulu's enterprise zones: (1) North Shore-Mililani-Wahiawa; (2) Pearl City-Ewa-Central Oahu; and, (3) Waipio Oahu.
+This selection was based on the significant number of agricultural businesses, which is an eligible activity under the EZ Program. - In August 2015, Governor Ige approved the City & County of Honolulu's request to expand the Mililani-Wahiawa EZ to include Whitmore Village. - County incentives include a two-year rebate on increases in real property taxes resulting from new construction by EZ-eligible firms, and a waiver of all building and grading permit fees for new construction by EZ-eligible firms at their EZ sites. - In August 2016, Governor Ige approved the 20-Year re-designation of three (3) of the City and County of Honolulu's Enterprise Zones: (1) North Shore-Mililani-Wahiawa; (2) Pearl City-Ewa-Central Oahu; and, (3) Waipio Oahu. - In 2021, two Enterprise Zones (EZ), the Urban Honolulu and Leeward EZs were re-designated for additional 20-year terms.
+The Leeward Enterprise Zone was subsequently terminated and Leeward EZ areas merged into the Central Oahu-Ewa Enterprise Zone as delineated by City and County of Honolulu Resolution No. 20-303 and approved for 20-year redesignation and reconfiguration.